voelzmo/codex/aws.md

 Then, you can deploy to your BOSH director via `make deploy`.

-Once you've deployed, you can validate the deployment visa `bosh deployments`.
+Once you've deployed, you can validate the deployment via `bosh deployments`.
 You should see the bolo deployment.
 You can find the IP of bolo vm by running `bosh vms` for bolo deployment.
 In order to visit the Gnossis web interface on your `bolo/0` VM from your browser on your laptop, you need to setup port forwarding to enable it.

 One way of doing it is using ngrok, go to [ngrok Downloads] [ngrok-download] page and download the right version to your `bolo/0` VM, unzip it and run `./ngrok http 80', it will output something like this: